learn-co-curriculum/phase-4-nested-resource-routing/README.md

 ## Introduction

-We're going to keep working on our AirBudNB application, augmenting it to filter reviews by listing in a more user-friendly and RESTful way.
+We're going to keep working on our AirBudNB application, augmenting it to filter reviews by listing in a user-friendly and RESTful way.

 To set up the app, run: